Canvas - Violence Prevention Course for Graduate & Professional Students

 To complete the Preventing Sexual Violence at UW-Madison course:

-1. Log on to D2L using your UW-Madison NetID credentials.
+- Log on to Canvas using your UW-Madison NetID credentials.

-NOTE: Only graduate and professional students are enrolled in the Preventing Sexual Violence at UW-Madison course within D2L.
+NOTE: Only incoming, newly admitted graduate and professional students are enrolled in the Violence Prevention for Graduate and Professional Students course within Canvas.
 Others interested in taking this course should contact firstname.lastname@example.org.